 “The mitochondria just cannot function without NAD+,” Baur says.
 “But if you supplement animal cells that have NAD+ deficient mitochondria with a precursor such as NR, you can often restore ATP generation.”

 But some evidence suggests that there's another way to improve mitochondrial function and it doesn’t require drastic dietary changes: NAD+ supplementation.
 NAD+ supplements, like Basis, contain nicotinamide riboside, or NR, the most efficient NAD+ precursor.
 NR can give your cells, and thus, your mitochondria, an essential factor that they need to create energy.
 If mitochondria are the power plants of the cell, the NAD+ is the keys that open the doors to the power plant.

 For example, a 2012 study in mouse models of diabetes found NR supplementation enhanced mitochondrial function, and a 2018 study in fly models of Parkinson’s disease found that NR supplementation in neurons “reverts mitochondrial defects,” with clear images showing the amount of cristae in the mitochondria with and without NR supplementation.
-And in another study, improving mitochondrial function in mouse models of Alzheimer’s also improved brain function.

 So can boosting mitochondrial health improve overall health?
 Animal studies suggest that the answer is yes, but more research is needed in humans.
 As researchers continue to identify exactly what therapies can lead to healthier mitochondria, and to study them in humans, the mitochondria may very well be a major focus in health and aging.